Top 20 JIRA Interview Questions and Answers

 Answer: As the name itself defines, Linking means the association between the two.

-In the same way, in JIRA issue is linked with any other issue in cases like:
+In the same way, a JIRA issue can be linked to any other issue in cases like:

 For displaying the details of the Linked issues, there are two fields available in JIRA: ‘Linked issues’ and ‘Issues’.

-Linked issue section contains the dropdown for the options to be selected as the reason for linking the issue.
-As per the selected option, the suggestion of the issues to be linked in displayed in ‘Issue’ dropdown.
+The Linked Issues section contains a dropdown for the option to be selected as the reason for linking the issue.
+As per the selected option, the suggestions of the issues to be linked are displayed in the ‘Issue’ dropdown.

 Linking of issues can be done either on the same or different JIRA servers.